 Elegant winter wonderland

-This option is super similar to the first, but with a bit of a rustic-chic twist.
+This winter wedding invitation idea is super similar to the first, but with a bit of a rustic-chic twist.
 Instead of opting for a plain base colour, use a wood effect background.
 While you’re at it, add a bit of colour to your tree designs to brighten things up, too.

 If you don’t want to involve snow, but you’d like to give your wedding invitations a warm and inviting vibe, get inspired by Mother Nature and use bark as your background.
 Choose a warm colour palette for your font, envelope and accent details to make your suite look super cozy.